Alternatives to

 Tools that have become essential for productivity

-According to a study by McKinsey, employees spend an average of nearly 20 % of their time searching for internal information or looking for colleagues who can help with specific tasks.
-Project management software can significantly reduce these time losses.
+According to a study by McKinsey, employees spend on average nearly 20 % of their time searching for internal information or looking for colleagues who can help them with specific tasks.
+Project management software can drastically reduce these wasted time losses.

-Since the pandemic, hybrid work has become the norm.
-In 2023, 35 % of employees worked at least partially from home, compared to 25 % before the crisis (BLS).
-At the same time, the use of collaborative platforms surged by 44 % between 2019 and 2021, reaching nearly 80 % of employees (FutureCIO).
+Since the pandemic, hybrid working has become the norm.
+In 2023, 35 % of employees worked at least partly from home, compared with 25 % before the crisis (BLS).
+At the same time, the use of collaborative platforms jumped by 44 % between 2019 and 2021, reaching nearly 80 % of employees (FutureCIO).

 Data sovereignty and security as decisive criteria

-Digital sovereignty is now one of the European priorities: it involves retaining control over one's data, infrastructure, and technologies.
-The GDPR, adopted in 2018, is one of the pillars of this approach, imposing strict rules for data processing and governance (Oodrive).
+Digital sovereignty is now one of Europe's priorities: it means keeping control over your data, infrastructure and technologies.
+The GDPR, adopted in 2018, is one of the pillars of this approach by imposing strict rules for data processing and governance (Oodrive)

 Tool